Nisanit: Unilateral disengagement

 Nisanit's residents were evicted on 21 August 2005 by Israeli Army and Israeli Police personnel as part of the unilateral disengagement plan.
 The houses were destroyed and the area was abandoned.

 Drive to rebuild

 On July 26, 2007, some 500 activists, including former residents, attempted to return to the ruins as a beginning to rebuilding the community.
 Police attempted to stop the march before it reached the Gaza border but did not succeed though several arrests were made.
 Organizers vowed to continue plans for a future return to Nisanit.

+2023 Gaza war

+The site of Nisanit was captured by the IDF following the invasion of its ground forces into the Gaza Strip on October 27, 2023.
+Their entry into Nisanit was part of a pincer move to surround Gaza City, located to the south of Nisanit.